Moms Easy Eggless, Milkless

 In a 8×8 inch pan, mix dry ingredients together (flour, sugar, powder, soda, salt and cocoa powder).

 The trick to making this cake turn out well is to mix the dry ingredients well.
 Don’t forget the mix in the corners of the pan.
-Once you add moisture it starts a reaction with the baking soda and you’ll need to work quickly.
+Once you add moisture, it starts a reaction with the baking soda and you will need to work quickly.
 If all your ingredients are mixed thoroughly, you should have a nice even color from the cocoa powder.

 When the dry ingredients are mixed, make a depression In the middle of the mixture.
 Pour in the wet ingredients (Vanilla, vinegar, oil and water).